 Sam Cooper has a BA and MA from University of York.
 He is working on, among other things, Simone Weil, Iris Murdoch, Aquinas and Wittgenstein.
 He has written a number of pieces for the website.
 More …

-Ellie is completed BA at Durham and is now studying for an MA.
-She started working with the In Parenthesis team at the beginning of 2017.
-She has a specific interest in Mary Midgley.
+Ellie completed a BA and MA at Durham and started working with the In Parenthesis team at the beginning of 2017.
+Ellie has a specific interest in Mary Midgley on whom is writing her PhD.

 Senior Lecturer, University of Liverpool